emsesp/docs/docs/Installing.md

 ### 1. An ESP32 development board

 The EMS-ESP firmware runs on an ESP32 module from [Espressif](https://www.espressif.com/en/products/socs).
-The chipsets ESP32-S, ESP32-S2, ESP32-S3 and ESP32-C3 are suppoted.
+The chipsets ESP32-S, ESP32-S2, ESP32-S3 and ESP32-C3 are supported.
 See the post [here](https://github.com/emsesp/EMS-ESP32/discussions/839#discussioncomment-4493156) on which development boards we have tested against.

 <img style="width:500px" src="../_media/images/esp32-dev-boards.jpg"></img>